goomcoom/vuex-module-maker/readme.md

 in question (all `string` type properties have the same kind of getter and mutation).
 Adding testing to these modules just makes it even more laborious and let's be honest, it's discouraging!

+The idea is to centralize all the repetitive getter and mutation logic, organize it by type and ensure its tested.
+The module maker is also completely configurable all the way from the default getter (used when the passed type doesn't exist or does not have a specified getter) to the name given to the custom mutation defined for a specific value.
+The example below shows the module generated from the short defined template.

+Don't forget to test your actions, customized getters & customized mutations :wink:!

 ```javascript
 const template = {
     instructions: {